VernierST/godirect-examples/js/godirect-sensor-readout/README.md

 # Go Direct Sensor Readout

-Simple expample of connecting to a Vernier Go Direct® Sensor with WebBluetooth and logging out the default sensor value.
+Simple example of connecting to a Vernier Go Direct® Sensor with WebBluetooth and logging out the default sensor value.

 ## License